EdBooks Learning Design

 From Contextualization to Mastery

-Each mediabook lesson is designed as a standalone learning environment optimized to help students master the concepts being presented.
+Each mediabook lesson is designed as a standalone, self-contained learning environment optimized to help students master the concepts being presented.
 To achieve this, we lead students through a series of coordinated learning experiences reinforced through peer and instructor feedback.
 We begin the process by contextualizing students with regards to the information being presented so that they understand why the lesson information is important in both local and global contexts.
 Having helped them understand how the information fits into their world, we then elaborate lesson concepts through media, text, and peer discussion.
-Next, we use scenario–based interactivities to help students explore the concepts further and establish a sense of personal connection or sense of relevance with them.
-We build on that personal connection and motivation with experiential activities and quizzing so that lesson information is transformed to acquired knowledge.
-Finally, we provide students the opportunity to demonstrate their mastery of lesson concepts through suggested case-based projects and summative assessments.
+Next, we use exploration activities to help students investigate the concepts further and establish a sense of personal connection or sense of relevance with them.
+We build on that personal connection and motivation with group interaction activities and quizzing so that lesson information is transformed to acquired knowledge.
+Finally, we provide students the opportunity to demonstrate their mastery of lesson concepts through suggested project activities, as well as formative and summative assessments.

 Different Learning Environment Models for Different Contexts

-EdBooks content is designed flexibly so that it can be optimized for specific learning contexts.
+EdBooks content is designed for flexibility through our Stackable Lessons™ technology.
 This flexibility, coupled with our learning design expertise, allows us to build pre-configured content packages that are optimized for different learning environments.
 Our Learning Design team has decades of experience architecting and teaching courses for traditional, hybrid, and online learning.
 We understand first-hand the different teaching and learning requirements for these environments and have created unique learning models for each.
 Our models take into consideration diverse factors such as the amount of in-class instruction and mediation as well as required levels of student autonomy.

 Customization Made Easy with Visual Modeling

-Through our use of LEM, we make it easy for faculty to visualize how content customization translates directly to desired learning experiences and objectives.
+Through our use of LEM, we make it easy for faculty to visualize how content customization translates directly to desired learning experiences, objectives, and competencies.
 Our models and tools facilitate the planning and customization process, and we work directly with instructors to explore the optimum content model configurations for their courses.
 Learn more about how we use LEM at EdBooks.